microsoft/Excel-Labs/labs-generative-ai/EXAMPLES.md

 # `LABS.GENERATIVEAI` samples

-Check out the following examples for generative AI prompt ideas and to learn how to structure formulas.
+Check out the following examples for prompt ideas and to learn how to structure `LABS.GENERATIVEAI` formulas.

 1. Analyze public information.
 Ask a model to summarize a complicated topic.